About to take your first spin class? Take a deep breath. It’s easy and you really can’t do anything wrong.

 Pro tip: Don’t wear underwear with your padded shorts.
 Underwear will only increase chafing, discomfort, and moisture down under.

 If you already have gym shorts you love but want some extra cushion, consider a pair of padded underwear.
-These picks are minimalistic so you won’t feel like you’re walking around in a diaper.
+Just look for a pair that’s minimalistic so you won’t feel like you’re walking around in a diaper.
+You don’t need a particularly thick chamois for an hour long spin class.

 What About Shoes?